godotengine/godot-docs/tutorials/export/running_on_macos.rst

 To run this app, you can ad-hoc sign it yourself:

-* Install ``Xcode`` for the App Store, start it and confirm command line tools installation.
+* Install ``Xcode`` for the App Store, start it and confirm command-line tools installation.

 * Open ``Terminal.app`` (press :kbd:`Cmd + Space` and enter ``Terminal``).